8 Great Places to Spend Your President’s Day Weekend This Year

 Brooklyn, New York

 So you’ve been to “the city”—a.k.a.
 Manhattan—a few times, but have you ever crossed the bridge into Brooklyn?
 With a thriving food and drink scene and as many boutique hotels as hipsters, it’s an ideal place to spend your holiday weekend.
 Check in at The Hoxton, Williamsburg; the brand’s first U.S. outpost nails unfussy elegance with bespoke bed linens, Millennial pink couches, and floor-to-ceiling windows that look out over the hotel’s trendy nabe.
-Culture vultures will find that while Manhattan may lay claim to The Met, MoMa, and Whitney, Brooklyn has a contender in the Brooklyn Museum, which is currently hosting Half the Picture: A Feminist Look at the Collection—an exhibit that approaches more than 100 of the institution’s existing pieces from an intersectional standpoint.
+Culture vultures will find that while Manhattan may lay claim to The Met, MoMa, and Whitney, Brooklyn has a contender in the Brooklyn Museum, which is currently hosting JR: Chronicles—North America's first exhibit dedicated to the French artist, known for his monumental public art portraits.
 Once hunger strikes, head to Greenpoint for dinner at Oxomoco.
-A newcomer from the chef behind acclaimed pizza spot Speedy Romeo, the Mexican joint excels at wood-fired tacos.
+From the chef behind acclaimed pizza spot Speedy Romeo, the Mexican joint excels at wood-fired tacos.

 Grand Canyon, Arizona

 If the Grand Canyon has been sitting at the top of your bucket list for years now, this February is truly the best time to go.
-Not only is Arizona’s iconic park prepping to celebrate its centennial on the 26th, but national parks across the country are offering free entry in honor of President’s Day.
+Arizona’s iconic park just celebrated its centennial last year and, along with national parks across the country, it's offering free entry in honor of President’s Day.
 Once you’ve rafted down the Colorado River, heli-toured the South and North Rims, and traveled the Bright Angel trail by mule, make your way to Amangiri, just a two-hour drive north right over the Utah border.
 While there aren’t many other hotels in the immediate area worth writing home about, this hyper-modern sleep is one of a kind, sprawled out on its own 600-remote-desert-acres and a study in concrete and glass.
 Don’t miss your chance to unwind at the Navajo-inspired spa, where massages, facials, and body treatments are informed by the four elements of earth, wind, fire, and water.

 Over the snow and ready for some sun?
 Head to Hawaii’s premier surfing isle: Oahu.
 Though it’s a popular spot for sunbathers, boogie boarders, and young families, beginners can hone their skills on the gentle waves of Waikiki Beach.
 Pro surfers who’ve already cut their teeth on more treacherous breaks can test their skills at the Banzai Pipeline.
 The legendary North Shore spot, known for its enormous barreling waves, has hosted its fair share of global competitions, so you know it lives up to the hype.
 No matter where you intend to hit the waves, make your home base Halekulani.
 The 455-room hotel sprawls out on five acres of prime Waikiki shore with views of Diamond Head and offers three tantalizing restaurants, including La Mer—the island’s most celebrated five-diamond venue.